zydou/arti/web/docs/contributing/support-policy.md

 We will classify security issues as Research, Critical, High, Medium and Low-severity, as per [tor's security policy](https://gitlab.torproject.org/tpo/core/team/-/wikis/NetworkTeam/SecurityPolicy).

-For now (pre 1.0.0) we will issue advisories for High and Critical security vulnerabilities only.
+For now (as of December 2023), we will issue advisories for High and Critical security vulnerabilities only.

-Also (pre 1.0.0) we will not typically issue advisories for older Arti releases: we assume that all developers are upgrading regularly.
+Also we will not typically issue advisories for older Arti releases: we assume that all developers are upgrading regularly.